VictorHerrer0/College_Scorecard_US/README.md

 As you may have guessed, I did learn Postgres Syntax first and although there are only a few differences, those differences can be huge (Ex.
 Window Functions)

+Apart from creating a DB in a software I had never used before, I also had to clean up the data...
+Most of the numeric variables were considered character variables, so I used Excel's Power Query tool to transform all missing data pieces and change the datatype around.
+I know I could have also used SQL directly, but because I had to go through the dataset anyway, I decided to use Power Query instead.

 # Softwares Used
 Except for MSSQ and Excel, I pretty much only used Azure Data Studio.